“We knew it couldn’t just be any old apartment building. We wanted it to be a gathering place. That’s why it’s named Blue Dot Place.”

 It’s admirable and refreshing to hear about an apartment building that feels less like four walls and more like a home, where its internal passion for kindness sparks a ripple effect that could change the current and the community.

 Blue Dot Place is changing the current and you can too.
-Take our pledge on the home page and learn more about Blue Dot Place at bluedotplace.com.
+Learn more about Blue Dot Place at bluedotplace.com.